zuozhenggh/learning-library/data-management-library/odi/odi-web-adb/odi-web-adb-create-adw-database/odi-web-adb-create-adw-database.md

     ![](./images/sql-developer-web-opens.jpg " ")

-6. Click on the link [User-Seed-SQL.ZIP](https://objectstorage.us-ashburn-1.oraclecloud.com/p/kll-WfYjB2AkMl75NnRtCKQOVedBTZzGuupQL3sXoiM/n/c4u03/b/labfiles/o/ODI_User-Seed-SQL.zip) to download a ZIP file containing:
+6. Click on the link [User-Seed-SQL.ZIP](https://objectstorage.us-ashburn-1.oraclecloud.com/p/kll-WfYjB2AkMl75NnRtCKQOVedBTZzGuupQL3sXoiM/n/c4u03/b/labfiles/o/ODI_User-Seed-SQL.zip) to download a ZIP file containing 2 files:

-  * User_setup.sql
-  * Seed_data.sql
+    `User_setup.sql`

+    `Seed_data.sql`

-7. Copy the contents of *User_setup.sql* in to the worksheet:
+7. Copy and paste the contents of *User_setup.sql* into the worksheet.
+Click the **Run Script** button to create the users *ODI\_DEMO* and *ODI\_STAGING*.

     ![](./images/run-user-setup-sql-in-worksheet.jpg " ")

-8. Select all of the text and run it to create the users *ODI\_DEMO* and *ODI\_STAGING*

-9. Copy the contents of *Seed_data.sql* in to the worksheet, select the text and run to create tables and populate with seed data:
+8. Copy and paste the contents of *Seed_data.sql* into the worksheet.
+Click the **Run Script** button to create tables and populate with seed data:
     ![](./images/run-seed-data-sql-in-worksheet.jpg " ")

 ## Want to Learn More?